Marathon

 Pigeon Key

-Pigeon Key is accessible by walking or bicycling the reopened Old Seven Mile Bridge (an approx. 2.2-mile span) or by ferry boat, which departs from the Pigeon Key Gift Shop at 2010 Overseas Highway, mile marker 48.
+Pigeon Key is accessible by walking or bicycling the reopened Old Seven Mile Bridge (an approximately 2.2-mile span) or by passenger train, which departs from the Pigeon Key train depot at 1090 Overseas Highway.

 Walkers and bikers via “Old 7” can pay to join a tour online, and must arrive 10 minutes in advance of their booked tour time.

 Proceeds benefit the Pigeon Key Foundation and its preservation and restoration efforts.
-Please call the gift shop at 305-743-5999 ahead of arrival to confirm ferry tour departures, as they can be weather dependent.
+Please call the gift shop at 305-743-5999 ahead of arrival to confirm tour departures.

 Pigeon Key